sciabarra/AgileSites/doc/Features.md

 ## Solution

-AgileWCS does not change Fatwire/WCS in any way.
+AgileSites does not change Fatwire/WCS in any way.
 Templates are still invoked using JSP, and JSP code is standard Java code, so nothing is different from standard practices.

 The entire hot deploy api is actually a standard feature of Java that exists since Java 1.0: it is implemented using the standard class loader used for applets.
 Everything else is provided either with java classes that extends existing api (but don't change it) and a standard external build tool that packges your code and deploy it.